-Pilgrimage in threatened forest ecosystems of Gumbaynggirr Country (Mid North Coast NSW).
+Pilgrimage in threatened forest ecosystems of Gumbaynggirr Country (Mid North Coast NSW, Bellingen area).

-- Increase awareness among Christians of the importance of achieving the maximum possible protection of forests for the GKNP, and encourage their involvement in efforts to do so, as well as in advocacy for ending native forest logging more broadly.
+- Increase awareness among Christians of the importance of achieving the maximum possible protection of koala habitat, and encourage their involvement in efforts to protect habitat and end native forest logging.